-A dual network strategy for cycling only makes sense if we have a bimodal population of cyclists.
+A dual network strategy for cycling would only make sense if we had a bimodal population of cyclists.
 To illustrate this, consider Frideswide Square, where the planners are clearly picturing something like this.

 On the one hand, the bulk of cyclists are expected to be vehicular cyclists, confident enough to take primary position going around the roundabouts and happy to cycle in dense 20mph traffic flows.
-Alternatively cyclists are allowed to use the pavement, mixing it with pedestrians with no segregation — the planners seem to be envisioning a small number of families on Sunday outings with children, happy to meander around pedestrians at 5mph.
+Alternatively cyclists are allowed to use the pavement, mixing it with pedestrians with no segregation — the planners seem to be envisioning a small number of families on Sunday outings with children, happy to meander around pedestrians at 5mph and not needing to actually get to or from Fridewide Square.
 (On the graph I'm assuming some aggregate measure of confidence and capability ranging from 0 to 10 and I've drawn vertical lines at 2 and 8, representing infrastructure that will be a deterrent for anyone less confident than "8" and annoying for anyone more capable than "2".)

 I estimate, from talking to friends and acquaintances, that while half of current Oxford cyclists (A) are pretty happy, the other half (B) are only cycling on limited routes, or are cycling uncomfortably and nervously.
 If we're going to double the number of cycle trips made, we need not only to make the people in B happier about cycling more routes, we need to reach people in C who aren't cycling at all at the moment, or only on the occasional Sunday.